 Shumaker’s guide business is based in New Cumberland, Pa., on the banks of the Susquehanna River, which flows about 450 miles from near Cooperstown, N.Y., through Pennsylvania and Maryland, where it meets the Chesapeake Bay at Harve de Grace.
 He fishes the section near his home and the Juniata River, which joins the Susquehanna about 15 miles northwest of Harrisburg, Pa.
 Filled with shallow runs and riffles formed by limestone rocks, he runs the rivers in a jet boat or floats them in a Western-style drift boat, depending on conditions.

 Smallmouth bass are Shumaker’s primary target, but muskies and walleyes also bite.
 So do carp, some up to 25 pounds.
 “You have to stalk the carp,” he said.
 “They are very skittish.
 It’s a lot like fishing for bonefish.”
-The smallmouth he catches aren’t quite as large.
-Most are from 14 to 17 inches with ones pushing 21 or 22 inches — about 4 pounds — mixed in regularly.
-His largest was just shy of 24 inches, and he caught it in August, when the river was low.
+The smallmouth he catches aren’t quite as giant.
+Most are from 14 to 17 inches, with ones pushing 21 or 22 inches — about 4 pounds — mixed in regularly.
+His largest was just 24 inches, and he caught it in August when the river was low.

 Conventional tackle — spinning and casting rods — are the hallmark of bass anglers.
 They are relatively easy to use, especially for beginners, and efficiently handle bass from presentation to landing.
-If that gear feels comfortable in your hands, learning how to fly fish for bass won’t be much of a stretch.
+Learning to fly fish for bass won’t be much of a stretch if that gear feels comfortable in your hands.
 “If you’re a conventional angler, you are already ahead of the learning curve,” Shumaker said.
 “You know how to read the water.”

 But before you can use a fly to catch a smallmouth like Shumaker’s biggest, you need the right gear and understand how it works.
 Here’s how he recommends you start fly fishing for bass.
 He also encourages newbies to visit their local fly shop.
-There’s no better place for detailed instructions tailored to local waters, he said.
+He said there’s no better place for detailed instructions tailored to local waters.

 Fly rods and reels

 Trout draw the most fly anglers.
-While some of those approaches will work when fly fishing for bass, the gear is different.
+At the same time, some of those approaches will work when fly fishing for bass, the gear is different.
 Let’s start with the rods.
 Conventional rods are matched to a range of line and lure weights.
-Fly rods are specific to one or two line weights.
-They range from 1 weight — the lightest — to 14 weight and heavier.
+Fly rods are specific to one or two-line weights.
+They range from 1 weight — the lightest — to 14 and heavier.
 Trout anglers typically use 4-, 5- or 6-weight rods, Shumaker says, and bass fishing demands 7- or 8-weight rods, such as those in Temple Fork Outfitters’ Mangrove or Clouser series.
-These weight fly rods are between 8- and 9-feet long.
+These weight fly rods are between 8- and 9 feet long.
 You’ll need a fly reel, too.